nmakel/sdm_modbus/README.md

 ## Usage

-The script `example.py` provides a minimal example of connecting to and displaying all input and holding registers on a **SDM120** over **ModbusTCP**.
+The script `example.py` provides a minimal example of connecting to and displaying all input and holding registers on a **SDM120** over **Modbus TCP**.
 To display values as a JSON object, add `--json`.

 ```
 usage: example.py [-h] [--unit UNIT] [--json] host port

 positional arguments:
-  host         ModbusTCP address
+  host         Modbus TCP address
-  port         ModbusTCP port
+  port         Modbus TCP port

 optional arguments:
   -h, --help   show this help message and exit
-  --unit UNIT  Modbus unit
+  --unit UNIT  Modbus device address
   --json       Output as JSON
 ```